John W. Kozyak

 Chuck is also an experienced trial and appellate attorney who has litigated many jury and non-jury matters in federal and state trial and appellate courts in Florida and elsewhere around the country.
 He handles many of the firm’s appellate cases for both bankruptcy and litigation matters.
 He regularly lectures and writes on bankruptcy and commercial law.

 Chuck is a music enthusiast and plays both the electric and acoustic guitar.
 He is an avid reader and traveler.
 Chuck and his wife, Karen, are active in various children’s advocacy groups.
-They have two sons, Charles, an attorney with the Miami firm of Carlton Fields, and Michael, who works at a private hedge fund in Dallas.
+They have two sons, Charles, an attorney with the Miami firm of Foley & Lardner, and Michael, who works at a private hedge fund in Dallas.

 PERSONAL STATEMENT